renuo/redmine_s3/README.md

 # S3 plugin for Redmine

 ## Description
 This [Redmine](http://www.redmine.org) plugin makes file attachments be stored on [Amazon S3](http://aws.amazon.com/s3) rather than on the local filesystem.
-This is a fork for [original gem](http://github.com/tigrish/redmine_s3) and difference is that this one supports Redmine 2
+This is a fork of a [fork](http://github.com/ka8725/redmine_s3) for [original gem](http://github.com/tigrish/redmine_s3).
+It works with Redmine 3.0.0 and should work with 2.6.x versions.
+Changes are:
+1. Image thumbnail generation introduced.
+Image thumbnail is generated if it fails to display once page is opened (there is an AJAX call to server here).
+Folder for thumbnails is specified in config.
+2. Files are now stored using relative paths with default redmine folder structure (file_folder/year/month/file.ext).
+It is based on “disk_directory” column of the database.
+3. Now files have their original filenames included into “Content-Disposition” value of S3 object so that browser downloads files with original filenames without a digital prefix (e.g. image.jpg instead of 150319143442_image.jpg).
+4.URLs for thumbnails and images use full URL to S3 without the 'go to redmine-server => redirect to S3' behavior.
+Other files are still served with redirect.
+5. Fixed "View" (clicking the “Magnifier” icon to the right from the file name) action for text files and diffs.
+6. files_to_s3 task now sets correct “Content-Type” and “Content-Disposition” for files.
+The task searches correct directory in database before uploading files to S3.
+7. files_to_s3 file existence check was fixed and now uses folder from S3 config.
+8. Max file size validation using redmine attachment_max_size config was added both for task and for new files.

 ## Installation
 1. Make sure Redmine is installed and cd into it's root directory
-2. `git clone git://github.com/ka8725/redmine_s3.git plugins/redmine_s3`
+2. `git clone git://github.com/redcloak/redmine_s3.git plugins/redmine_s3`
 3. `cp plugins/redmine_s3/config/s3.yml.example config/s3.yml`
 4. Edit config/s3.yml with your favourite editor
 5. `bundle install --without development test` for installing this plugin dependencies (if you already did it, doing a `bundle install` again whould do no harm)